milen-patel/cpu_tutorial/_parts/part08.md

 # Chapter 08 - Ripple Carry Adders
 **Topics Covered:** Ripple-Carry Adders, Adder-Subtractor

-Now that we know how to do simple addition using half adders and full adders (which are used to do one-bit addition), I believe we are ready to learn about ripple-carry adders (for, you guessed it, multi-bit addition).
+In the last chapter, we learned how to do simple addition using half adders and full adders.
+The issue is that these adders are basic since they can only add 1-bit values.
+In this chapter, I believe we are ready to learn about ripple-carry adders (for, you guessed it, multi-bit addition).
 Moreover, we will get to learn why the carry-in bit was so crucial that we needed to create a half adder on steriods (the full adder).
+We briefly saw the motivation in the previous chapter, but in this chapter we will see what it means in its entirety.

 ### Ripple Carry Adder